Jupyter notebooks are web applications that combine text, code and output (https://jupyter.org/). Jupyter supports over 40 programming languages.

 Jupyter notebooks can be used to analyze data stored in openBIS.

-Jupyter notebooks can be opened at every level of the openBIS hierarchy (Space, Project, Experiment/Collection, Object, Dataset) by clicking the Jupyter icon:
+Jupyter notebooks can be opened at every level of the openBIS hierarchy (Space, Project, Experiment/Collection, Object, Dataset) from the More… dropdown menu, as shown below.

 - The owner of the Jupyter notebook.
 Jupyter notebooks are saved back to openBIS as datasets, and these belong either to an Experiment/Collection or to an Object.
 The owner is the Experiment/Collection or Object where the notebook should be stored.